ChristosVerveris/ChristosVerveris/README.md

 # Business Manager

-Business Manager is a desktop application that helps you keep track of your business expenses.
+Business Manager is a desktop application built using C# that helps you keep track of your business expenses.

 # How to use